tarasowski/backend/dynamodb/000_database_introduction.md

 - Minimum cardinality is the minimum number of entity instances that MUST participate in a relationship instance (the relationship might be optional or mandatory)
 - These values typically assume a value of zero (optional) or one (mandatory)

-**Desc:** The maximuma and minimum cardinalities respectivly allow us to specify the max. number of instances of one entity allowed to participate in a relationship and the minimum number of instances that must participate in relationship.
+**Desc:** The maximum and minimum cardinalities respectivly allow us to specify the max. number of instances of one entity allowed to participate in a relationship and the minimum number of instances that must participate in relationship.

 ![Cardinalities](./images/cardinatlities.png)